 Is there someone enabling your drug dependency?
 Codependency and addiction are two destructive habits that often coexist.
 Can you save this relationship?
-More importantly, can you quit using?
+More importantly, can you quit using drugs or alcohol?

 Understanding How Codependency and Addiction Connect

 You have an alcohol addiction.
 Your partner doesn’t use drugs or alcohol.
 Instead, she or he enables you to drink.
 She or he thinks that this is an expression of love, devotion, or support.

 Instead, your partner is making it easier for you to keep on drinking.
 Examples of co-dependent behavior include covering up for drunk driving, embarrassing episodes, or hangovers.
 Your partner may give you a false alibi, call in sick for you, or claim that you had food poisoning.
 You have no incentive to quit drinking.

 Before long, your spouse focuses only on you and the habit.
 She or he may buy you the alcohol and hide the empty bottles from neighbors, may clean up the vomit, and throw away the rags.

 Other signs of codependency include:

 - Poor self-esteem